-There is a vital need for special education teachers in California’s classrooms.
-The Preliminary Education Specialist Teaching Credential Degree Program offered by the California School of Education (CSOE) at Alliant International University will prepare you to become a special education specialist in K-12 classrooms, as well as within other instructional settings geared for children and adults up to age 22.
-You will serve as a vital ally to students with mild-to-moderate disabilities and their families.
+There is a vital need for special education teachers in California, and this Preliminary Education Specialist Teaching Credential Degree Program prepares you to become a special education specialist in K-12 classrooms, as well as within other instructional settings geared for children and adults up to age 22.
+In this role you’ll serve as a vital ally to your students with mild-to-moderate disabilities and their families.

 Faculty and Admissions

-Our Education Specialist Credential program is approved by the California Commission on Teacher Credentialing (CTC) and takes you through coursework in curriculum and instruction styles — preparing you to work effectively and with diverse student groups.
+The Education Specialist Credential program is approved by the California Commission on Teacher Credentialing (CTC) and takes you through coursework and instruction styles, preparing you to work effectively with diverse special needs students.

-During your time in the Special Education Credential program, you will participate in one of two different student-teaching tracks that give you the experience you need to be a leader in the classroom from the moment you step off of our commencement stage.
+During your time in the Special Education Credential program, you’ll participate in one of two tracks, student-teaching or internship, to gain the experience you need to be a leader in the classroom from graduation and forward.

 Become an Agent of Change

 In the program you'll learn to teach students with disabilities and help them with classroom challenges, showing them how to navigate along the educational path and develop life skills that will benefit them for years to come.